kaimast/yael/README.md

 An object-oriented event loop implementation built on top of epoll.

 Core Features:
-* Written in modern C++ and raw pointers whenever possible
+* Written in modern C++ and avoids raw pointers whenever possible
 * Event loop will maintain a thread loop for you, no need to start your own worker threads
-* Thread-safe but mostly lock free
+* Thread-safe but mostly lock-free
 * Supports both time and network events
 * Networking abstraction for TCP and TLS